Elizabeth Woolcock: Thomas Woolcock

 Thomas Woolcock emigrated from Cornwall and settled in Moonta with his wife and two children in 1865; the next year, his wife and one son died of fever.
 A widower left with his namesake son Thomas to look after, he hired Elizabeth as a housekeeper.
-Elizabeth's stepfather disliked Woolcock, and when he heard rumors of more than a work relationship going on between the man and Elizabeth, he threatened to cripple her if she kept seeing him.
+Elizabeth's stepfather disliked Woolcock, and when he heard rumours of more than a work relationship going on between the man and Elizabeth, he threatened to cripple her if she kept seeing him.
 To stop the gossip, Woolcock married 20-year-old Elizabeth in his cottage's front parlour on October 2, 1867.

 Woolcock turned out to be a heavy drinker, a bully, and a wife-beater.
 Elizabeth attempted to leave him several times, but he continued to find her and bring her back to Moonta.
 Feeling depressed and alone after her mother and stepfather moved to Adelaide, Elizabeth attempted suicide.
 She was given Morphine to help with insomnia and melancholy.
 The situation improved somewhat when Woolcock took in a boarder whose presence lessened the abuse she suffered, but eventually the two men had a dispute and the boarder left.
 Not long afterward, the family dog died after being poisoned and Thomas suspected the boarder and reported him to the Police.
 Around this time Elizabeth was seeking medication, mainly morphine, for her ailments, but the chemist refused to prescribe any and she resorted to sending her stepson to pharmacies with notes.
 She visited a chemist, claiming she needed morphine to "get ink stains out of a skirt", then claimed it was for scurf in her hair.
 Her desperation to acquire drugs became common knowledge in the community.